leon4rd/test/README.md

-## A police officer caught two kids playing with a firework and a car battery.
-He charged one and let the other one off.
+## A doll was recently found dead in a rice paddy.
+It's the only known instance of a nick nack paddy wack.